lephisto/amtron/README.md

 ### Telegraf Config

-Use InfluxDB + Telegraf to Pull the Data off your NodeRED API Adapter
+Use Telegraf and InfluxDB to conveniently pull the Data off your NodeRED API Adapter and get it into a proper Timeseries Database.

 ### Grafana Dashboard

-Import the Dashboard to Grafana to get a proper Visualisation of your Chargesessions.
+Finally, import the Dashboard to Grafana to get a proper visualisation of your Chargesessions.
 This looks like:

 ![AmtronGrafana](https://github.com/lephisto/amtron/raw/master/screenshots/Amtron_Grafana_Dashboard.png)